Replay: Walking Down ‘Abbey Road’ After 55 Years

 The Beatles’ final album recorded, “Abbey Road” represents bittersweet endings and independent beginnings.

 Released Sept.
 26, 1969, the 55-year-old “Abbey Road” is a legendary culmination of the band’s seven-year tenure as recording artists.
-At the height of their success and craft, Paul McCartney, John Lennon, George Harrison and Ringo Starr made a record that both reckons with both unity and division.
+At the height of their success and craft, Paul McCartney, John Lennon, George Harrison and Ringo Starr made a record that reckons with both unity and division.

 Named after the London street where EMI’s recording studio was located, “Abbey Road” was the last studio album The Beatles produced before officially splitting up just three months later.
 While the band’s post-break-up album “Let It Be” was released half a year later, the “Abbey Road” sessions were the last ever recorded with all four members present.